 For additional detail on this goal and our strategies, see Our Plan for Impact, 2013-2018.

-Our next funding opportunity addressing the nonprofit capacity building goal will be announced in 2018 through a Request for Proposal process.
+Current funding opportunities are announced through a Request for Proposal process.

 - One Grantee’s Advice on Selecting an IT Consultant – a compilation of recommendations to use when engaging an outside professional.